chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="how-to-pause-your-code-with-breakpoints-in-microsoft-edge-devtools"></a>So halten Sie Ihren Code mit Haltepunkten in Microsoft Edge DevTools an
+# <a name="how-to-pause-your-code-with-breakpoints-in-microsoft-edge-devtools"></a>So unterbrechen Sie Ihren Code mit Haltepunkten in Microsoft Edge DevTools

 Verwenden Sie Haltepunkte, um Ihren JavaScript-Code anzuhalten.
 In diesem Artikel werden die in DevTools verfügbaren Haltepunkttypen sowie die Verwendung und das Festlegen der einzelnen Typen erläutert.